on-nix/python/README.md

 from the [Python Packaging Index][PYPI].
 That can be installed with the [Nix][NIX] package manager.

-## Repository state

 - Scope:
   - :heavy_check_mark:
     All [active Python releases][PYTHON_RELEASES] (`3.6`, `3.7`, `3.8`, `3.9`)
   - :heavy_check_mark: 600+ projects already packaged
 - Quality:
-  - :heavy_check_mark: Pure and reproducible (Nix with sandbox)
+  - :heavy_check_mark: It is 100% Nix, with love :heart:
-  - :heavy_check_mark: Hashes everywhere (fixed-output derivations)
-  - :heavy_check_mark: Secure (No supply-chain attacks)
-  - :heavy_check_mark: No broken packages, if it's there, it works!
-  - :heavy_check_mark: Projects are tested
+  - :heavy_check_mark: Data integrity checksums are used everywhere
+  - :heavy_check_mark: We test projects before you use them
 - Platforms:
   - :heavy_check_mark: Linux x86-64
   - :construction: MacOS x86-64